Protocol and Practice of Persons Appearing in the Court of Judge Susanna C. Pineda

 • Cell phones must be turned off, or set to silence in the courtroom.
 A ringing, or vibrating phone is a distraction to everyone.

 • Parties must speak slowly and clearly to the Court, enabling the court reporter to make a proper record.
 This is especially true if you are appearing for someone else.
-Please state their name, and your name, so both names pay be captured on record.
+Please state their name, and your name, so both names may be captured on record.

-• Counsel may move about the courtroom when presenting, including accessing the courtroom’s new podium, so long as care is given to court reporter in creating the record.
+• Counsel may move about the courtroom when presenting, including accessing the courtroom’s new podium, so long as care is given to court reporter's ability to hear.
+If the proceeding is only being electronically recorded, please be cognizant of the location of the courtroom microphones to make a proper record.

 • Attorney/client interactions are best kept to the attorney/client room.